 Entry doors locations are: North Lobby (East and West entrances), East Lobby and Southwest Lobby.
 Power operated doors are located at the NE and NW doors of Yost Ice Arena.

 The Hockey Game Day Map identifies accessible pathways into the arena from parking areas; to accessible seating areas inside the arena from the doors; and to accessible restrooms.
-If a guest needs assistance to/from different areas, please contact the nearest Yost Ice Arena Event Staff Team Member for help.
+If a guest needs assistance to/from different areas, please contact the nearest Yost Ice Arena Event Team Member for help.

 The Public Will Call ticket window is located in the NW lobby of Yost Ice Arena.
 The will call window opens at 1.5 hours prior to the puck drop and will remain open until the end of the 2nd period.